Refugees of Uganda: Refugee Camps/settlements

 Almost 50% of refugees in Uganda are located in the Bidi Bidi, Pagirinya, and Rhino refugee settlement camps, located in the northwest region of the country.
 Additionally, South Sudan accounts for 62% of refugees in Uganda, while the Democratic Republic of the Congo accounts for 29%.
+Other refugee settlements in Uganda include KyakaII, Oruchinga, Kyangwali, Nakivale, Rwamwanja.

 Refugees from the Democratic Republic of the Congo

 As of the end of 2019, there are over 900,000 Congolese refugees being hosted in various African countries, with over 40% currently in Uganda.
 The region of the DR Congo bordering Uganda is the place of origin for the vast majority of Congolese refugees.
 The massive influx of refugees is largely caused by the persistent violence and fighting that has dominated the DR Congo.
-Many refugees enter Uganda through Lake Albert in the Ituri province of the DR Congo, which borders the northwest region of Uganda.
+Many refugees enter Uganda through Lake Albert in DRC's Ituri province, which borders the northwest region of Uganda.
 Of the 900,000 refugees, almost 3% are children traveling alone; almost 2% are women at risk; and 0.2% are fleeing sexual- or gender-based violence.

 The presence of refugees in Uganda has had a positive influence on the rates of consumption and access to private education in the communities that host them.
 This is due to increased channels of commerce in areas where more refugees are present, and the policies enforced by non-governmental organizations that allow for private education providers to be more common in areas with higher refugee populations.